 The Company is the largest provider of dredging services in the United States.
-In addition, the Company has a long history of performing significant international projects.
+In addition, the Company is fully engaged in expanding its core business into the rapidly developing offshore wind energy industry.
+The Company has a long history of performing significant international projects.
 The mobility of the Company's fleet enables the Company to move equipment in response to changes in demand for dredging services.